charlesbreton/COVID19-Canada-Provinces/README.md

-# COVID-19 Canadian Provinces Responses
+# COVID-19 Canadian Provinces Measures

 Provincial measures in response to the COVID-19 pandemic.
 The data we collected is focused on measures enacted to counter the propagation of COVID-19 (social distanciation, fines, etc.).
 We based this data collection on [work done in the U.S.](https://docs.google.com/spreadsheets/d/1zu9qEWI8PsOI_i8nI_S29HDGHlIp2lfVMsGxpQ5tvAQ/edit#gid=0) to allow cross-country comparisons.